Western Union is ideal for small cash remittances. But it’s expensive.

 - Using the online platform is frustrating and inconsistent

-In a strange move, Western Union have decided not to provide feedback to their customers on the Trustpilot.
-I can’t help but think this is an indication of their general attitude to customer service.
-Not a good sign, if you ask me.
-Or perhaps its just too much effort?
+Western Union has decided not to provide feedback to its customers on Trustpilot.
+We can’t help but think this is an indication of their general attitude to customer service.
+Not a good sign, if you ask us.

-Upon viewing the Facebook and Twitter feeds of Western Union, we can see a range of varied interactions between the company’s customer service staff and its customers.
-As Western Union is very much a consumer level operation, they respond to many queries per day.
-Unlike their Trustpilot account, responses on Facebook and Twitter appear to be prompt and helpful.
-Additionally, the company has quite an active presence in posting general cultural news, aimed to engage their followers.
+Upon viewing the Facebook and Twitter feeds of Western Union, we can see a range of interactions between the service and its customers.
+Because Western Union is a popular service, it receives a lot of messages on these platforms.
+Unlike its Trustpilot account, the responses on Facebook and Twitter appear to be prompt and helpful.

 Western Union is the gorilla of money transfers, handling close to $1 in every $5 that is wired around the world.The Economist